How to protect your startup from being killed by developers. Part 2 – Should I use Scrum or other Agile practices?

 Technical debt and poor quality as a result of a rush

-Developer burnout and mental health issues as a result of continuous stress
+Developer burnout and mental health issues because of continuous stress

-The unpredictability of Angile leads to overtime, work at night, and on weekends.
+The unpredictability of Agile leads to overtime, work at night, and on weekends.
 Tired developers are bad developers.
 Often, two developers who are working less can produce more from the point of view of money/value, and one developer works overtime.
 But often, two developers are less productive than one, especially when they have too many meetings and discussions.
 Developers are for development, not for talking.
 You should keep meetings productive and developers busy.
-Good descriptions of tasks are a good way to get rid of redundant conversations.
+Good descriptions of tasks are an effective way to get rid of redundant conversations.